Mark-Assessment/p-purohit-my-portfolio-m1-2/README.md

 Given that I have already invested a considerable amount of time and effort into resolving these issues without success, I kindly request your immediate assistance in addressing and resolving these problems.
 It is crucial for me to submit my project promptly and continue with the coursework as scheduled.

 Please let me know if you require any additional information or access details to diagnose and fix the issues.
 Your prompt attention to this matter would be greatly appreciated.

+---

 ## Credit
-- The full-screen hero image code came from Bing free images creator using AI tool.
+- The full-screen hero image code came from a StackOverflow post.
 - **Bootstrap 4**: Used throughout the project to make the site responsive using the Bootstrap Grid System.
 - **MDN Web Docs**: For Pattern Validation code.
 Code was modified to fit a UK phone number layout.
+---
 ### Media
 - All Images were created by the developer using Bing's free AI tool.
 - Free Images source:
   - [Bing Image](https://www.bing.com/images/create/coding/1-669fa5b21f484aef93025d5b052fbaf6?id=zKwrjxoByUGzIp7O4qqoSw%3d%3d&view=detailv2&idpp=genimg&thId=OIG4.ZHZnpIySJoQ.yBTGIOI4&FORM=GCRIDP&ajaxhist=0&ajaxserp=0)
+---
 ### Free Fonts source
 - [Roboto](https://fonts.google.com/specimen/Roboto)
 - [Font Awesome](https://fontawesome.com/kits)
+---
 ### Code
 - **Bootstrap** components and **Font Awesome** icons.
   - [Get Bootstrap](https://getbootstrap.com/)
   - [Google Fonts - Roboto](https://fonts.google.com/specimen/Roboto)
+---

 ## Content
 All content was written by the developer.
 Psychological properties of colors text in the README.md was found on the Colour Affects website.

+---

 ## Acknowledgements
 - My Mentor for continuous helpful feedback.